Morganfield, Kentucky: Camp Breckinridge

 Morganfield is located near Camp Breckinridge, a World War II infantry division camp and prisoner-of-war camp.
 During that war, the camp comprised 36,070 acre and could accommodate 2,031 officers and 42,092 enlisted men.
 About 40,000 soldiers preparing for the war stayed at the camp.
 The camp also held about 3,000 German prisoners-of-war before being deactivated in 1949.
 During the Korean War, Camp Breckinridge was the headquarters of the 506th Regiment of the 101st Airborne Division and was used for basic training of newly inducted U.S. Army recruits.

 The Associated Press reported on May 22, 2007, that families of displaced residents of the area that became Camp Breckenridge have continued to seek more compensation from the U.S. government for their former properties, claiming they were not given just value.
 Former U.S. Supreme Court Justice Sandra Day O'Connor was named as a mediator in the dispute in February 2007.

 The camp was renovated and re-opened in 1965 as the "Breckinridge Job Corps Center".
 The name was later changed to the "Earle C. Clements Job Corps Center" in 1980, to honor Earle C. Clements, a former Kentucky governor and U.S. senator.

 Education

 Morganfield is served by the Union County Public Schools, Kentucky.
 Elementary students attend Morganfield Elementary.
 Middle and High School students attend Union County Middle School & Union County High School located outside Morganfield.
-A parochial school, St Ann is located in Morganfield.
+A parochial school, John Paul II, is located in Morganfield.
 The Earle C. Clements Job Corps facility is also located in Morganfield.

 Morganfield has a lending library, a branch of the Union County Public Library.